 A Deep Dive into Health Policy

-Advance your health policy goals this fall at the Health Policy Orientation.
-Attend the in-person event in Washington, D.C. to pull back the curtain on the policymaking process and receive person-to-person instruction and insight from some of the leading health policy experts and figures in the field.
+This fall, the Health Policy Orientation will be held in-person in Washington, D.C.
+Attendees will pull back the curtain on the policymaking process and receive person-to-person instruction and insight from some of the leading health policy experts and figures in the field.

 Policy literacy is important when engaging stakeholders, but it is not an impossible skill to pick up.
 If you’ve told yourself this is the year that you’ll get more involved in health policy, attending the Orientation is a great way to start, and D.C. is the place to be.